 What are Biologically Based Therapies?

 When you seek relief from symptoms associated with facet disease, your choice of alternative treatments depends primarily on personal preference.
-Because most of the alternative treatments available lack scientific support for their efficacy, it’s important to talk to your doctor about your options.
+Because most of the alternative treatments available lack scientific support for their efficacy, it’s important to talk to your physician about your options.

 One of those options, biologically based therapies, relies on diet therapy, herbal medicine, orthomolecular (nutrient-based) medicine, and chelation therapy (removal of certain heavy metals from the body).
 Biologically based therapies include: